MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 	_Creating a container service_

-1. Click the **Create** button at the bottom of the "Azure Container Service" blade.
-In the "Basics" blade, select **Swarm** as the orchestrator.
+1. In the "Basics" blade, enter a name for the service.
 Select **Create new** under **Resource group** and enter the resource-group name "ACSLabResourceGroup" (without quotation marks).
 Select the location nearest you under **Location**, and then click the **OK** button.

+	![Basic settings](Images/docker-acs-basics.png)

+	_Basic settings_

+1. In the "Master configuration" blade, select **Swarm** as the orchestrator.

 	> Swarm, DC/OS, and Kubernetes are popular open-source orchestration tools that enable you to deploy clusters containing thousands or even tens of thousands of containers.
 (Think of a compute cluster consisting of containers rather than physical servers, all sharing a load and running code in parallel.)
 All three are preinstalled in Azure Container Service, with the goal being that you can use the one you are most familiar with rather than learn a new tool.
 Swarm is Docker's own native clustering tool.

-	![Basic settings](Images/docker-acs-basics.png)

-	_Basic settings_

-1. In the "Master configuration" blade, enter a DNS name prefix in the **DNS name prefix** box.
+	Enter a DNS name prefix in the **DNS name prefix** box.
 (The prefix doesn't have to be unique across Azure, but it does have to be unique to a data center.
 To ensure uniqueness, you should *include birth dates or other personal information* that is unlikely to be used by other people working these exercises.
 Otherwise, you may see a green check mark in the **DNS name prefix** box but still suffer a deployment failure.)
 Enter "dockeruser" (without quotation marks) for **User name** and the public key that you generated in [Exercise 1](#Exercise1) for **SSH public key**.
 Then set **Master count** to **1** and click **OK**.

 	> You can retrieve the public key from the **id_rsa.pub** or **public.txt** file that you generated in Exercise 1 and paste it into **SSH public key** box.